arielmission-space/PAOS/docs/source/user/propagation/index.rst

 Example
 ~~~~~~~~~~~~~

-Code snippet to use :class:`~paos.paos_wfo.WFO` to simulate the beam propagation through an elliptical aperture.
+Code example to use :class:`~paos.paos_wfo.WFO` to simulate the beam propagation through an elliptical aperture.

 .. code-block:: python